 Templates

-Templates are like shortcuts that make editing easier and more efficient.
+Having a great set of templates makes editing easier and more efficient.
 Imagine you have a layer for fire hydrants.
-Instead of typing every attribute from scratch each time you collect data, you can set up templates based on an attribute like hydrant color.
-These templates can automatically fill in other fields, like flow capacity, based on the hydrant color.
-By using templates, data collectors spend less time typing and make fewer mistakes, which speeds up the editing process while ensuring cleaner data right from the beginning.
+Instead of typing every attribute from scratch each time you collect data, you can set up templates based on an attribute, like hydrant color.
+Each template can contain different default value based on the hydrant color, like flow capacity.
+Using predefined templates, data collectors spend less time typing in values and therefore make fewer mistakes, which helps speed up the editing process while ensuring cleaner data right from the start.

 Getting started